JerryBlack/buildKstarsNightlyFromGit/README.md

 ### installgsc.sh

-Installs the General Star Catalog if you plan on using the simulators to test Extracted from Rob Lancaste's excellent AstroPi3 script!
+Installs the General Star Catalog if you plan on using the simulators.

+Extracted from Rob Lancaste's excellent AstroPi3 script!

       https://github.com/rlancaste/AstroPi3/blob/master/setupDebianSBC.sh

    change to .sh  extension and chmod +x installgsc.sh     to make it executable then run  ./installgsc.sh   from the the directory in which it resides. requires a relogin/reboot to ensure the environmental variable in /etc/profile is read